After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 6. Viewpoints

-I love Echternach’s viewpoints set amidst lush nature!
-The viewpoints are places of serenity and peace where you can let your thoughts run free.
 All of them can be included in your hiking trails.
 At the viewpoint “Liborius chapel“, on the German side, you get the most complete panorama view of the town.

 Here you’ll appreciate the marvelous old abbey complex in all its beauty.
-“Thoull”, a viewpoint near the lake, is set in a cornfield and offers the best view on the towers of the basilica framed by treetops.
+“Thoull”, a viewpoint near the lake, is set in a cornfield and offers the best view of the towers of the basilica framed by treetops.

 I also recommend viewpoint on the way to the “Wolfsschlucht“.
 Just ask at the local tourist office where each viewpoint is located!